 Best hand blender for accessories

 Paying slightly more proves worth it when it comes to this particular blender.
 The standard blade slots on easily, blends well, is smooth and fairly quiet.
 The soup attachment created super-smooth soup quickly, and there are also attachments for chopping, whisking and mashing.
 The non-slip rubber bases on the chopping bowl and blending beaker felt secure, and both have plastic lids too which is a nice touch if you want to pop whatever you’re preparing in the fridge.
-It's worth noting that the speed control on the top was a little stiff but gave good speed variation when we took it for a test drive.
+It’s worth noting that the speed control on the top was a little stiff but gave good speed variation.

 KitchenAid Artisan cordless hand blender

 Best cordless hand blender

 Top features: a multi-tasker, plus you can move around the kitchen when using it.

 While this is undoubtedly an investment purchase, its cordless functionality is worth the money alone – meaning no more dangling cords near your chopping device.
 The visible LED display means you can clearly see which one of the five speed settings you’re on, and it tackled everything thrown at it, from thick curry pastes to iced smoothies.
 It comes with 20cm and 33cm stainless steel arms and has a guard to protect your pan bases while blending.
 With a large toolbox of attachments plus a mini chopper, jug and battery charger, its versatility does require some storage space.
 The design is unique and the weight of the handle is well balanced, but for some, the length may be a little unwieldy.
 On the plus side, it’s easy to clean with a number of dishwasher safe parts.

 Best hand blender for practicality

 Top features: ergonomic hooked handle and minimal suction.